Overshadowed by COVID – The opioid pandemic is still taking its toll across AmericaJune 30, 20202 min read

 - So – at what cost or how far back have efforts been set by COVID-19?

 - And how much harder will it be for America to regroup and take on its addiction to opioids?

 There are a lot of questions to be asked – and if you are a journalist covering this topic or looking to learn more about the state of the opioid epidemic in America – then let our experts help.

 Justin Cole is an expert in clinical pharmacy, Pharmacogenomics, and the pharmacy industry.
 Justin has been following this issue closely and is available to speak with media.
 Simply click on his icon to arrange an interview today.

 Justin Cole Director of the Center for Pharmacy Innovation

-Dr. Cole is an expert in pharmacy innovation, interprofessional care, and pharmacy practice advancement.
+Dr. Cole is an expert in pediatrics, pharmacy innovation, interprofessional care, and pharmacy practice advancement.